TejasViswa/PIC10B_Disc1B_Disc2B/Week_1/static.md

 ```c++
 static data_type var_name = var_value;
 ```
-Following are some interesting facts about static variables in C.
-1) A static int variable remains in memory while the program is running.
+A static variable remains in memory while the program is running.
 A normal variable is destroyed when a function call where the variable was declared is over.
 For example, we can use static int to count a number of times a function is called, but a normal variable can’t be used for this purpose.
 ```c++
 #include<iostream>